 - Affordable for the level of care

-- Provides unique three prong approach to cleaning water
+- Provides a unique three-prong approach to cleaning water

 - Can filter up to 3000 gallons